fuzz/etcdon/README.md

 # etcdon

+NOTE: This project is no longer maintained as I am no longer running my own Mastodon server.

 etcdon is a friendly tool for managing Mastodon servers intended to be accessible to folks who may not have much administration or programming experience.
 It aims to provide sensible defaults and to be written in a simple